 Child Benefit is usually paid every 4 weeks on a Monday or Tuesday.

-You can get Child Benefit paid weekly if you’re a single parent or if you or your partner are getting certain other benefits, eg Income Support.
+You can get Child Benefit paid weekly if you’re a single parent or if you or your partner are getting certain other benefits, such as Income Support.

 Your award notice tells you the date of your first payment.
 It can take up to 12 weeks to process a new Child Benefit claim (or longer if you’re new to the UK).